 On a shingled roof, the continuous ridge vent (CRV) is the strip of shingle-like material that runs the entire length of the peak of the house, masking outflow holes.

-On your metal roof, the CRV will be metal and will stand out a bit farther and be more obvious.
-However, these thick, prominent lines or ridges are inherent in metal roofs and add to their distinctive look.
+On your metal roof, the CRV will be metal and will stand out farther and be more obvious.
+These thick, prominent lines or ridges are inherent in metal roofs and add to their distinctive look.